How to measure team’s satisfaction, happiness and what to do with all of that data?

 360 feedback sessions

 None manager could give you as good feedback as your colleagues from your team.
 This is why we introduced 360 feedback sessions that happen regularly.
 Servant Leaders collect feedback about every developer in a few important dimensions and share it with the person under review.
 That process, as well as 1-on-1, is for the person under review only.
-We as founders do not receive any information about people ratings etc. We designed as a personal growth tool, not employees rating tool.
+We as founders do not receive any information about people ratings etc. We designed as a personal growth tool, not an employee rating tool.

 Even if we always try to look at our people from their personal progress perspective, especially when they ask for rising up their salary, we do not need data from 360s for that.
 We try to keep that salary review process separated from 360s.